Jason Geiger, actor who played the Red Power Ranger, indicted for loan fraud - ExBulletin

 Geiger is one of 19 people named in a federal indictment accusing the defendants of registering and using bogus, non-operating businesses, or in other cases, existing businesses, under which they could submit PPP loan applications.

-The indictment alleges that on June 17, 2020, Geiger received a loan for a business called “St. John Enterprises,” which received funding of approximately $225,754.
+The indictment alleges that on June 17, 2020, Geiger received a loan for a business called “St. John Enterprises”, which was funded at approximately $225,754.

 “Defendants used PPP funds for unauthorized personal purposes, including cash withdrawals, purchases of gold and silver, expensive jewelry and vehicles,” the indictment states.